Recycling Proof Patterns in Coq: Case Studies

 Java bytecode, like the one presented in Figure~\ref{fig:factorial_bytecode}, can be executed within SJVM.
-However, more interesting than mere executing Java bytecode, we can prove the correctness of the implementation of the Java bytecode programs using Coq/SSReflect.
+However, more interestingly than merely executing Java bytecode, we can prove the correctness of the implementation of the Java bytecode programs using Coq/SSReflect.
 For instance, in the case of the factorial program, the new team member is asked to prove the following theorem, which states the correctness of the \lstinline?factorial? bytecode.

 \begin{thm} Given a natural number $n$ and the factorial program with $n$ as an input, SJVM produces a state which contains $n!$ on top of the stack running the bytecode associated with the program. \end{thm}